Airspace Industry Corporation of China

-Airspace Industry Corporation of China is a company registered in Hong Kong in 2012, with claimed business ranging from airport equipment, aviation logistics, aircraft and aero-engine manufacturing to environmental technology, import and export trade since 2001.
+Airspace Industry Corporation of China is a company registered in Hong Kong in 2012, with business ranging from airport equipment, aviation logistics, aircraft and aero-engine manufacturing to environmental technology, import and export trade since 2001.

 The company has contracted with Antonov on 20 August 2016 to obtain technologies, drawings and property rights of An-225.
 They were planning to work with local governments to build factories for producing An-225 in Luzhou, Sichuan Province and Guigang, Guangxi Province.
 The company has drawn attention for this deal.